TV Paraná Turismo: History

 A new law for the state's extant public radio broadcaster was passed in November 1974.
 Although the law stipulated the establishment of a television station, there was no official confirmation at the time.
-The educational television station was constituted on July 3, 1987, when Fundação Rádio e Televisão do Paraná was created.
+The educational television station was constituted on August 3, 1987, when Fundação Rádio e Televisão do Paraná (Radio and Television Foundation of Paraná) was created.
 Initially known as TVE Paraná, the channel was renamed Canal Paraná in 2000 during the second Jaime Lerner government.
 Satellite broadcasting started on May 31, 2001 at 7pm.

 When Roberto Requião became state governor in 2003, the name Paraná Educativa was adopted during his two mandates.
 This phase was marked by heavy political interference in its programming, only airing programs in favor of him and his party.
 These influences led to Requião announcing a suspension of the station on January 22, 2008 as a sign of protest against the R$50,000 fine for using the station as a political propaganda tool.

 In February 2010, its license was renewed for a further fifteen years.

 In 2011, during the Beto Richa government, the station was renamed E-Paraná and resumed the airing of TV Cultura's programming and later, some programs from TV Brasil.
 One of the first measures taken after the rename was the removal of the Eureka program on February 20, after seven years on air, causing criticism from students.